marcoarment/secondcrack/README.markdown

 # Posting with bookmarklets

-Second Crack comes with a pair of convenience bookmarklets, "Draft Link" and "Draft Article", that create draft posts from the current page and any selected text.
+Second Crack comes with convenience bookmarklets—"Draft Link", "Draft Article", and "Draft Video Link"—that create draft posts from the current page and any selected text.
+"Draft Videos" will embed any Vimeo or YouTube videos.

 To enable this, create a second web root on an alternate domain, e.g. `admin.myblog.com`, using the `api-www/` folder as its document root.
 Then you can navigate to, e.g.: